BishopFox/BrokenHill/docs/GCG_attack/model_notes.md

 * Conversation template name: `qwen2`
 * [Qwen 2 collection at Hugging Face](https://huggingface.co/collections/Qwen/qwen2-6659360b33528ced941e557f)
-* Trained to avoid discussing a variety of potentially-dangerous and controversial topics: **Yes** ** Tool can generate adversarial content that defeats those restrictions: TKTK
+* Trained to avoid discussing a variety of potentially-dangerous and controversial topics: **Yes** ** Tool can generate adversarial content that defeats those restrictions: TBD
 * Will generally follow system prompt instructions that restrict information given to the user: **Yes** ** Tool can generate adversarial content that defeats those restrictions: **Yes**